+Centre for Liberal and General Studies Staff 1

 I. The University, General Education and You

-Introduction
+Introduction 3

-The Contemporary Challenge
+The Contemporary Challenge 3

 What is University Education?
+3

-The Structure of Undergraduate Education
+The Structure of Undergraduate Education 5

 Why General Education?
+5

-The Objectives of General Education
+The Objectives of General Education 6

-The Key Questions Addressed by the General Education Program
+The Key Questions Addressed by the General Education Program 6

 The General Education Requirements

-Substitutions and Exemptions
+Substitutions and Exemptions 7

-The Learning Process
+The Learning Process 8

+Assessment.

-AssessmentStudent Evaluation of the Program
+Student Evaluation of the Program 8

-Equal Opportunity Policy
+Equal Opportunity Policy 8

-Equal Opportunity Folicy 14
+University Policy on Category C of the General Education Program 9

-П Administrative Arrangements
+III.
+Administrative Arrangements

-••• Subjects 15
+Subjects 11

 Timetabling

-Enrolments
+Enrolments 12

 Program Implementation: Transition Arrangements

-Courses with a General Studies Requirement Prior to 1988.
+Courses with a General Studies Requirement Prior to 1988

 Courses to Comply with Program Provisions From 1988

-Non-award or Voluntary Enrolment
+Non-award or Voluntary Enrolment 14

-Further Information about Subjects and the Program
+Further Information about Subjects and the Program 14

-Ш .
-Subjects in the Program
+IV.
+Subjects in the Program ······································

-Summary of Subjects by Category 25
+Summary of Subjects by Category 15

-Summary of Subjects with Exclusions 26

-Subject Descriptions (listed by subject number) 29
+Subject Descriptions (listed by subject number) 15

-IV .
-Education for Social and Environmental Responsibility v

-. • University Policy on Category C of the General Education Program -

-Staff of the Centre 36
+Centre for Liberal and General Studies